tomz00/simple-weather-app/README.md

 # Simple Weather App
-Very simple weather app made in Linux scripting languague - Bash.
-This script is using OpenWeather API and will only print out Temperature, Humidity and Wind speed.
+A Very simple Weather App made in Linux scripting languague - Bash.
+This script is using OpenWeather API.
+The output is only Temperature, Humidity and Wind speed.
 You can tell it to be verbose and pass an arguments to return only what you want.

-# Setup
+## Setup

 First install jq
 ```